Queer Maps Created with Sketch.

 200 N Spring St, Los Angeles, CA 90012

-Before colonial settlers took over in 1781, Los Angeles was called Yang Na and was home to the Tongva Tribe.
+Before colonial settlers took over in 1781, Los Angeles was called Yaanga (alternative spellings: Yangna or iyáangaʼ, written as "Yang-Na" in Spanish) and was home to the Tongva Tribe.

 One of the largest villages of the Tongva people and a favorite trading spot for native peoples of the region before Spanish colonization is now the site of City Hall.
 The tribe allowed same-sex marriage and believed homosexuality was determined before birth.
 They honored same-gender love and had initiation ceremonies for lesbian and gay adolescents, who were known as “two-spirit” people.
 The Chumash Indians, who lived north of Malibu, and Jauneno Indians, who lived north of San Diego, held similar beliefs.
 Most of the tribe were eventually killed or sold as slaves.